michaelmior/django-assets/docs/staticfiles.rst

 *django-assets* integrates into this in the following way:

-    * When Django is in debug mode (``DEBUG=True``), webassets uses the staticfiles mechanism to find the files you reference in bundles, in the same way the ``staticfiles`` serve view does.
+    * webassets uses the staticfiles mechanism to find the files you reference in bundles, in the same way the ``staticfiles`` serve view does.
 You can work with all of your assets the way you'd expect.

       This even works with globs, so "\*.js" will query Javascript files from across all of your applicatnion's static directories.